 - Hart Memorial Trophy: 6 times

 We are starting with Gordie Howe.
 He is the best right wing the game has ever had.
-He had a good height of 6 ft.
-He was a complete hockey player, and so earned the nickname “Mr. Hockey.”
-He had great scoring ability, was a versatile player, and had a long career in the NHL.
+At 6 feet, he was a complete hockey player and so earned the nickname “Mr. Hockey.”

 Howe was born in Floral in 1928.
 He started playing hockey when he was eight years old.
 He was determined to make his career in the sport by sixteen.
-Howe was mainly right-handed, but he could also use his left hand for scoring.
-It made him a unique player of his time.

 Howe led the Red Wings to four Stanley Cup victories.
 In addition, he won the Art Ross Trophy and the Hart Memorial Trophy six times each.
-His stats also look very amazing, with 121 game-winning goals.
-All these accomplishments have cemented his established legacy as the best NHL player of all time.

 Career Stats of Gordie Howe

-Games | Goals | Assists | Points | Shots on goal | Game winning goals |
+Games | Goals | Assists | Points | Shots on goal | Game-winning goals |

 1767 | 801 | 1049 | 1850 | 3803 | 121 |